-Peyronie's disease is often diagnosed through a physical exam.
+You doctor can diagnose Peyronie's disease through a physical exam.
 You may be asked to bring photos of your largest erection, showing the curve from above and the side.

 Your doctor may perform an ultrasound, X-ray or MRI to better view the curve and determine your treatment.